falaelcom/raw-profiler/README.md

 - `archivePath` - points to the directory where the log archive zip-files will be stored.
 When the field is not specified, the zip-files are created in the same directory as the log files.
 In order to save newly created zip-files to another location, provide as a value an absolute path or a path that is relative to the home directory of the user who runs the application.

 - `verbosity` - defines the level of output verbosity.
-The possible values are enumerated in `__pf.enums.EVerbosity`:
+The possible values are enumerated in `__pf.EVerbosity`:

-	- `__pf.enums.EVerbosity.Full = "full" -> default` - will print full profiling stats for each profiling hit
+	- `__pf.EVerbosity.Full = "full" -> default` - will print full profiling stats for each profiling hit
-	- `__pf.enums.EVerbosity.Brief = "brief"` - will print tables with summary and info only for the current hit profiling key
+	- `__pf.EVerbosity.Brief = "brief"` - will print tables with summary and info only for the current profiling hit key
-	- `__pf.enums.EVerbosity.Log = "log"` - won't print tables, only timestamped titles
+	- `__pf.EVerbosity.Log = "log"` - won't print tables, only timestamped titles

 - `buckets` - provides control over which buckets are enabled for logging and lets you override per bucket the default sorting column preference: